Consensys/doc.goquorum/docs/HowTo/GetStarted/monitoring.md

 ## Metrics Collection

-For node monitoring, the first step is to gather the metrics data and expose the gathered data for consumption by the monitoring tools.
-GoQuroum node can be instructed to gather metrics data and expose the same to external world via [ExpVars](https://golang.org/pkg/expvar/), [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) or [Prometheus](https://prometheus.io/)
+Node monitoring requires to collect metrics data and expose them to the monitoring tools.
+GoQuorum node can collect and expose the data to [ExpVars](https://golang.org/pkg/expvar/), [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) or [Prometheus](https://prometheus.io/)

 * Bringing up GoQuorum node with `--metrics --pprof` will expose the metrics data in `expvar` format at `http://127.0.0.1:6060/debug/metrics`